Ikumoluyi-Taiwo/Excel-Projects/Road Accident Dashboard/ROADACCIDENTREADME.md

 ## Project Requirement.
 The client wants to create a road accident dashboard for the years 2021 and 2022 so as to have some insights on the below requirements:
-### Primary KPI Total casualties taken place after the accident.
+### Primary KPI: Total casualties taken place after the accident.

-### Primary KPIs Total casualties and percentage of total with respect to accident severity and maximum casualties by type of vehicle.
+### Primary KPIs: Total casualties and percentage of total with respect to accident severity and maximum casualties by type of vehicle.

 ### Secondary KPIs
   Total casualties with respect to vehicle type.